Dusk1234567/DUSK/replit.md

 8. **Query Management**: TanStack Query handles caching, loading states, and error management

 ### Recent Changes

+- **July 27, 2025**: Successfully migrated database from PostgreSQL to MongoDB
+  - Replaced Drizzle ORM with Mongoose ODM for better NoSQL document management
+  - Updated all database schemas to use MongoDB document structure with proper TypeScript interfaces
+  - Converted storage layer to work with MongoDB collections and Mongoose methods
+  - Maintained backward compatibility with existing API endpoints and frontend code
+  - Database setup now uses in-memory storage for development and MongoDB for production
+  - Updated environment configuration to use MONGODB_URL instead of DATABASE_URL

 - **July 27, 2025**: Added comprehensive order management system
   - Created separate order lookup page requiring email verification for security